-The Allyn S. Winslow Memorial Scholarship was established to honor the first Director of Education at KD Conservatory.
-This scholarship is awarded annually to a Texas high school senior.
-Partial scholarships are also granted, for which all in-coming students may apply.
+Partial scholarships are also granted, for which all incoming students may apply.
 To be eligible for scholarship consideration, students must submit a 250-word essay, along with two letters of recommendation and official copies of their academic transcripts.
 Applicants are also required to complete an interview/audition for the Director or his/her designee.
 Scholarship recipients are selected by the Director and his appointed committee.
 To remain eligible for continuing participation in the scholarship program, recipients must maintain their status as a full-time student in good standing as defined by the school's academic, attendance and conduct policies.
-In addition, scholarship students are required to perform a designated number of hours, completing duties assigned by the administrative staff.
-The number of designated hours is compatible with the amount of the scholarship award.